-For example, we may have reviewed and are considering a particular WXGA resolution projector in this report, but that manufacturer likely also offers an XGA, SVGA and quite likely a WUXGA or 1080p model that is otherwise almost identical.
-They also might offer slightly different versions with and without networking, and in some cases, even a brighter, and less bright version otherwise the same model.
+For example, we may have reviewed and considered a particular WUXGA resolution projector in this report, but that manufacturer also offers an XGA, and WXGA version, and also a couple in the series that are brighter and cost more but otherwise almost identical.
+When it comes to those lower cost K-12 projectors, there might be slightly different versions - with and without networking.

-As an example, consider last year.
-One NEC projector – the NP-ME331W, is a WXGA projector with 3,300 lumens.
+As an example, consider a projector from a previous year - two years ago.
+It is pretty typical.
+The projector – the NEC NP-ME331W, is a WXGA projector with 3,300 lumens.
 But the ME series has 8 projectors – 4 are XGA, 4 are WXGA.
 They vary in some features, and in brightness.
 In other words, if the ME331W looks great to you, but you need an XGA because you are replacing a lower resolution 4:3 projector, then know that one of the other ME’s is probably the right one for you.
-If anything, that NEC series is unusual in that it only offers two resolutions, most offer four or five, so some have even larger families.
+If anything, that NEC series is unusual in that it only offers two resolutions, most offer three, four, or five, so some have even larger families.

 Ultra-short throw projectors, so far, are different than others, in that they typically have very small families.
 On occasion, it may be only a family of one.
 Or as in some cases, a manufacturer may have just one UST (ultra-short throw projector), and another similar one with interactivity added, for a series of two.

 As a result, these fifteen projectors covered in this year’s Classroom Projectors Report represent more than 65 different models!

 Often, schools will find the projector with the right feature set needed, and then choose the model with the preferred resolution, level of networking, brightness, etc.

 It may well be that a school or system will buy several models in the same series.
 For example, some XGAs replacing older 4:3, some WXGAs, and perhaps a few WUXGA where higher resolution is needed, or perhaps a different WXGA with one or two differences, but in the same series.